go140point6/xahl-info/setup-xahaud-node.md

 - Dedicated VPS or hardware.
 This approach does not use docker.
 - Not sharing with Evernode or other workloads.
 - Ubuntu 22.04 (although it should work with 20.04 as well, but I only have experience running xahaud on 22.04).
 - You have a domain and have the ability to create Host (A) records and CNAME records in DNS.
-I am using examples of mydomain.com, don't YOU use that, use your own.
+I am using examples of EXAMPLE.com, don't YOU use that, use your own.
 - You have a regular user with sudo ability.
 Never recommended to run things as root.
 - I've only tested with for wss, although rpc should work with this setup as well.

+NOTE!
+If you don't know what a Host (A) or CNAME record is, or how to create one or both in DNS, see this link: https://gprivate.com/69poh

 ## Install xahaud
 ```